elixir-toniq/norm/README.md

 limited set of ideas that are coming soon.

 - [ ] Overwrite basic generators
-- [ ] Generators should support additional filters.
 - [ ] Support generators for other primitive types (atoms, floats, etc.)
 - [ ] Specify shapes of common elixir primitives (tuples and atoms).
 This will allow us to match on the common `{:ok, term()} | {:error, term()}`